 - Zymox Veterinary Strength Hydrocortisone Cream

-The above creams and sprays are best for our canine friends as they are free of any ingredients that can make them sick if they lick it once applied to their skin.
+The above creams and sprays are best for our canine friends as they are free of any ingredients that can make them sick if they lick the applied area.
 Because of this, we suggest keeping one of the above options in your pet’s first aid kit!

 If you need some hydrocortisone cream in an instant and you do not have any dog creams on hand, you can typically choose any option from your local drugstore.
-Just keep in mind that you will need to make sure your dog cannot lick the cream once it has been applied to its skin, especially if it contains alcohol.
+Just keep in mind that you will need to make sure your dog cannot lick the cream once it has been applied, especially if it contains alcohol.

 When Can You Use Hydrocortisone Cream on Dogs?